 1. A Defined Sales Funnel

 Your sales funnel is the method by which interested parties make the move from prospects to customers.
 Think about how your customers decide to make a purchase from your business.
 Do they do research?
-Do they have time to do it in detail, or do they need to make a purchase fast when the need arises?
+What level of research goes into the purchase?
 What information do your customers rely on when they're making purchasing decisions?

 2. Meeting Guides

 Meetings are no longer sales pitches, they are more like a date.
 They’re an act of getting to know each other and proving that you’re worth the time.
 Whether it’s quarterly business reviews or potential client meetings, a meeting guide can offer consistency between different members of your sales team and ensure that you use your time wisely

 Did you know that the average high-ticket B2B sales transaction requires at least three meetings to even move forward and the average sale to a b2b company can take up to 6 months?
 To be sure those meetings are successful and that time is spent effectively, you should know to prioritize these two things: